cooperative-computing-lab/cctools/docs/makeflow/index.md

     4. delete
   * **filename** \- the file name given in the rule specification of Makeflow.
   * **timestamp** \- the unix time (in microseconds) when this line is written to the log file.

+## Further Information

+Makeflow is Copyright (C) 2017- The University of Notre Dame.
+This software is distributed under the GNU General Public License.
+See the file COPYING for details.